 We started this software company because social workers, NGOs and government offices are swamped with cases, and good software does not exist except in organizations with big development budgets.

-The typical social service organization is under-staffed, under-funded and under-secured.
-Social workers must contend with the constant struggle to document thoroughly and securely, rigorous compliance with government standards, the worry of updating case studies, the tedious nature of reporting, the pressure of deadlines, and the ever-present emotional drains (and dangers) of working with needy people.
-New social workers require time-consuming training in matters of compliance for their employer’s field of service.
-If these factors are not enough to discourage them, social workers are usually dependent upon outdated, clumsy and unproductive software.
-Social workers are doing a superhuman job, but where is their support system?
+The typical human service organization is under-staffed, under-funded and under-secured.
+Social workers/case workers must contend with the constant struggle to document thoroughly and securely, rigorous compliance with government standards, the worry of updating case studies, the tedious nature of reporting, the pressure of deadlines, and the ever-present emotional drains (and dangers) of working with needy people.
+New case workers require time-consuming training in matters of compliance for their employer’s field of service.
+If these factors are not enough to discourage them, case workers are usually dependent upon outdated, clumsy and unproductive software.
+Case workers are doing a superhuman job, but where is their support system?

 Ken Phillips -Co-Founder